crypto-willie/PATIML/README.md

   <img src="./Pictures_PATIML/Step12_PATIML.jpg">

 22) Now Enable, Wait!!!!
-When you see "Heuristic Parameter Optimization ON"  Open Data Seris and change "Days to Load" to what ever you prefer!
+When you see "Heuristic Parameter Optimization ON"  Open Data Series and change "Days to Load" to what ever you prefer!

 ####  Done!
 ML should work way better!
 It should learn base off how you trade!
 Happy Trading